 Upon arrival in India, you must register with the nearest Foreigners Regional Registration Officer within 14 days.

-Naturally, we imagine you would like a checklist that’s a little more specific to India, and we’ve got to covered.
+Naturally, we imagine you would like a checklist that’s a little more specific to India, and we’ve got you covered.
 So, read on for a little moving to India checklist.

 As with any move, you’ll need to have some important documents at the ready.
 We listed the most important, which you should keep safe and even make duplicates:

-Since moving house from the UK to India is not a short removal, it becomes even more imperative that you find a removal company that is of high quality, and you can trust.
+Since removals from the UK to India is no small feat, it becomes even more imperative that you find a removal company that is of high quality, and you can trust.
 Thus, consider investigating the top international removal companies in the UK to find the right company for your move to India.

 If there’s one thing that you can never start soon enough, it’s packing.
-It can be a stressful endeavour but starting in advance and planning how you would like to pack makes a world of difference.
+It can be a stressful endeavour but starting in advance and planning how you would like to pack for furniture removal to India makes a world of difference.
 If you want a thorough guide, then read our expert packing guide!
 It’s got all the packing advice you could ever want.

 If you don’t want to stress about tax issues with the government, be sure to inform HMRC before you move to India.
 It’ll save a major headache!